 You know that protecting your family with life insurance is a smart move, but what if you have a career that makes underwriters view you as risky to insure?
 Some of the most rewarding careers are the riskiest, but there are still ways to get life insurance at an affordable rate.
 Today we will look at which jobs increase your life insurance rates the most, and how to get life insurance for risky careers.
+Many accidents that happen on these sites may have been avoidable if a more effective form of communication was in place allowing workers to alert one another to potential incidents before they occur, thus potentially avoiding injury and saving lives.
+Having radios in place for workers to use and connect with one another with may be the most effective solution for this – go here for more information on portable radio repair and other matters related to the efficacy of two-way radios in a commercial setting.

 Dangerous Jobs that Increase Your Life Insurance Rates